Skip to content

 Masking description

-Patients, investigator staff, persons performing the assessments, will remain blind to the identity of the treatment within each cohort from the time of randomization until end of the study visit (week 60)
+Patients, investigator staff, persons performing the assessments, were blinded to the identity of the treatment within each cohort from the time of randomization until end of the study visit (week 60)

 Intervention model description

-Patients will be screened and enrolled into one of the 2 study Cohorts: Cohort 1: At baseline subjects will be randomized in ratio 1:1:1:1 into one of three CFZ533 (iscalimab) arms (A, B or C) or to placebo (Arm D).
+Patients were screened and enrolled into one of the 2 study Cohorts: Cohort 1: At baseline subjects were randomized in ratio 1:1:1:1 into one of three CFZ533 (iscalimab) arms (A, B or C) or to placebo (Arm D).
 After completion of 24 weeks of treatment (Period 1) placebo patients (Arm D) will be switched to active treatment (Arm D1) for the subsequent 24 weeks (Period 2).
-Cohort 2: At baseline subjects will be randomized in ratio 1:1 to iscalimab (Arm E) or to placebo (Arm F).
+Cohort 2: At baseline subjects were randomized in ratio 1:1 to iscalimab (Arm E) or to placebo (Arm F).
 After completion of 24 weeks of treatment (Period 1), placebo patients (Arm F) will be switched to iscalimab active treatment (Arm F1) for the subsequent 24 weeks (Period 2).
-All patients treated with iscalimab (Arms A,B,C,and E) in Period 1 will continue the same study treatment in Period 2.
+All patients treated with iscalimab (Arms A,B,C,and E) in Period 1 continued the same study treatment in Period 2.

 Eligibility